 Helping you keep your heart in the rhythm of good health

 Be smart about your heart

 The key to preventing these issues is an overall healthy lifestyle that helps to control high blood pressure and high cholesterol and to maintain healthy habits such as exercising regularly, eating a plant-based diet, getting enough sleep, and not smoking.
-At Sunset Health, we’ve established a program for parents and their children that is designed to provide education about high blood pressure, cholesterol, weight management, diet and other aspects of living a heart-smart life.
+At Sunset Health, we have established a program for parents and children that is designed to provide education about high blood pressure, cholesterol, weight management, diet and other aspects of living a heart-smart life.

 Managing your Lipids

-Lipids are naturally occurring fats such as cholesterol that are vital to good health.
-But they can be problematic at high levels.
+Lipids are naturally occurring fats such as cholesterol that are vital to good health, but they can be problematic at high levels.
 As a rule, you should try to keep your cholesterol within these ranges:

 - Total Cholesterol: less than 200mg/dl

 - Low Density Lipids (LDL): less than 100 mg/dl